 The group will travel on the same flight unless alternate arrangements have been made.
-Upon arriving in Townsville, the tour director will collect the hire van and transport the group to Ayr and Yongala Dive, where you will stay for the duration of the trip.
+Upon arriving in Townsville we will be collected and our group whisked away to Alva Beach and Yongala Dive, where we will stay for the duration of the trip.

-(Due to the depths you will be diving at, we must leave 24 hours between your last dive and your departing flight.
-Due to the limited number of flights in and out of Townsville, we are unable to depart Townsville any earlier)
+(Due to the depths you will be diving at, we must leave 18 hours between your last dive and your departing flight.
+Due to our last dive on Sunday we are unable to depart Townsville any earlier)

 Specialities Suitable for this trip